mprib/caliscope/README.md

 ---
 ## About

-Pyxy3D is an open-source python package designed for two primary purposes: calibrating DIY motion capture systems and triangulating the 3D position of tracked landmarks where (x,y) coordinates have been identified across concurrent frames.
+Pyxy3D is an open-source python package intended to serve as the primary calibration and triangulation workhorse of a low-cost DIY motion capture studio.
+It's core functionality includes:

+- the estimation of intrinsic (focal length/optical center/distortion) and extrinsic (rotation and translation) camera parameters via a GUI
+- triangulation of tracked points based on those estimates

+The current functionality includes a sample tracker using Google's mediapipe which illustrates how to use the tracker API.
+The camera management backend allows for recording of synchronized frames from connected webcams, though the frame rate/resolution/number of cameras will be limited by the bandwidth of the current system.

+A central goal of this project is the crafting of sensible APIs that allow the integration of multiple tracking algorithms and camera management workflows.
+This will enable a robust and flexible platform for low-cost motion capture.

 ## Quick Start